 Property tax deduction.
-As noted above, through 2025 your property tax deduction is subject to the limit on deductions for state and local taxes.
+As noted earlier, through 2025 your property tax deduction is subject to the limit on deductions for state and local taxes.

 Mortgage interest deduction.
 You generally can claim an itemized deduction for interest on mortgage debt incurred to purchase, build or improve your principal residence and a second residence.
 Points paid related to your principal residence also may be deductible.
-Through 2025, the TCJA reduces the mortgage debt limit from \$1 million to \$750,000 for debt incurred after Dec.
-15, 2017, with some limited exceptions.
+Through 2025, the TCIA reduces the mortgage debt limit from \$1 million to \$750,000 for debt incurred after Dec.
+15, 2017 (\$500,000 and \$375,000, respectively, for separate filers), with some limited exceptions.

 Home equity debt interest deduction.
 Through 2025, the TCJA effectively limits the home equity interest deduction to debt that would qualify for the home mortgage interest deduction.
-(Under pre-TCJA law, interest was deductible on up to \$100,000 of home equity debt used for any purpose, such as to pay off credit card debt or to buy a car.)
+(Under pre-TCIA law, interest was deductible on up to \$100,000 of home equity debt used for any purpose, such as to pay off credit card debt or to buy a car.)

 Home office deduction.
-If you're an employee and work from home, home office expenses aren't deductible through 2025, because of the suspension of miscellaneous itemized deductions subject to the 2% of adjusted gross income floor.
+If you're an employee and work from home, under the TCJA, home office expenses aren't deductible through 2025 - even if your employer has required you to work from home during the pandemic.
+Why?
+For employees, this is a miscellaneous itemized deduction subject to the 2% of adjusted gross income floor, and the TCJA suspended such deductions.
 (If you're self-employed, you may still be able to deduct home office expenses.
-See Case Study 5 on page 20.)
+See page 21.)

 Personal casualty and theft loss deduction.
-Through 2025, this itemized deduction is suspended except if the loss was due to an event officially declared a disaster by the President.
+Through 2025, the TCIA suspends this itemized deduction except if the loss was due to an event officially declared a disaster by the President.